The Best Ski Resorts in North America for Spring Skiing

 The Highlands, Michigan

-Why yes, you can find some spring skiing in the midwest.
+Why yes, you can find some spring skiing in the Midwest.
 The Highlands (formerly known as the Boyne Highlands) in Michigan’s Lower Peninsula is often a good bet into April.
 However, the waning weeks of March are a bit safer on your calendar.
-The Highlands will host a “Ring In Spring” weekend March 17-19 with its popular Slush Cup, and featuring wine tasting and plenty of live music.
-Additionally, the resort will often extend lift hours during the spring ski season and keep the lifts running until 6 p.m.
+The Highlands will host a “Ring In Spring” weekend March 14-16 with its popular Slush Cup, St. Patrick’s Day weekend festivities, plenty of live music, and lots more.
+Additionally, the resort will often extend lift hours during the spring ski season and keep the lifts running late into the day.
 While you’re at it, early spring skiing is available at nearby Nubs Nob and Boyne Mt.

 » Check out spring lodging options at Boyne Highlands or at Nubs Nob.